 - What the rest of the proposal contains - introduction, sample chapter, etc.

 The overview should give a robust idea of the book, focusing on marketplace need, and how the market need will be filled by the book you’re proposing.
 Note that if you get a book contract from a publisher, the planned contents of the book will likely change somewhat.
 What’s important here is that the agent or acquiring editor sees that you know the market and have a clear vision for the book.

 You need to position yourself as THE person to write the book you're proposing.
 Filling out an Author Template, Part 1 will be helpful in reminding you of the pertinent points relating to your qualifications to write the book; Author Template, Part 2 will help you pull together information about your potential media platform you’ll want to highlight in the book proposal.

-Audience / Market for the Book
+Audience / Market

 Here you’ll show you know the market, who your potential readers are.
 If possible, quantify how many potential readers there will be for the work.

 Show more of your stuff by knowing what other books are in the marketplace that could be considered competition for your idea.
 Then, show how your finished book will be better than any of them, how they all lack some essential element that the audience needs—an element that YOUR book will include.
 Use online resources such as Amazon.com to research competitive titles.